-Control with the mouse is precise, responsive and feels very natural but a JapPad is also supported if you have one.
-Momentum provides a necessary learning curve but you'll soon get the hang of it.
-It's worth getting to grips with the GUI and its instruments as they provide a wealth of information, otherwise, it's easy to find yourself in a muddle.
+Control is with the mouse, or a JapPad if you have one, and is precise, responsive and feels very natural.
+The natural feel of momentum provides a necessary learning curve but you'll soon get the hang of it very quickly.
+What's probably the hardest to learn is the game's GUI and the instruments which provide a wealth of information.

 THE INTERVIEW - ZERO 5 CREATOR - ANDREW GISBY